BYU vs. Washington State NCAA Football Odds, Plays and Insights | October 23, 2021

 Washington State Stats and Trends

-- In Washington State's seven games this season, it has four wins against the spread.

-- The Washington State Cougars have covered the spread twice this season when underdogs by 4.5 points or more (in three chances).
+- This season, the Washington State Cougars have an against-the-spread record of 3-1 in their four games as an underdog of 4 points or more.

-- Washington State's games this year have hit the over on two of seven set point totals (28.6%).
+- Washington State's games this season have hit the over on two of seven set point totals (28.6%).

-- This season the Washington State Cougars score just 2.7 more points per game (25.7) than the BYU Cougars allow (23).
+- The Washington State Cougars score 25.7 points per game, comparable to the 23 the BYU Cougars give up.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.